ultrazohm/ultrazohm_sw/docs/source/general/howToDocs/howToDocs.rst

 Structure
 ^^^^^^^^^

-The structure of .rst is done via indentation with spaces.
+The structure of ``.rst`` files is based on indentation with spaces.
 These indentations are a vital part of .rst and do **not** solely exist for visual alignment.

 .. note:: Spaces are recommended for indentation, but tabs may also be used.
 For tabs, refer to :ref:`notepad`.